 "This was the darkened items won't appear"?

-"Defeat Dycebarg's Elder Brother", an infamously mission instruction, actually means for you to "defeat your elder brother, Dycebarg" since Dycebarg has an elder brother, but he's on your side and Dycebarg is the elder brother of the protagonist as well.
+"Defeat Dycedarg's Elder Brother", an infamously mission instruction, actually means for you to "defeat your elder brother, Dycedarg" since Dycedarg has no elder brother, and Dycedarg is the elder brother of both the protagonist and an NPC who assists you during the fight.

 One Final Fantasy X fan, dissatisfied with the English voice dub, was hoping to play a subtitled copy bought on eBay.
 Instead that person got something else entirely.
 The "Guado" race is now the "Chubby" race, "Jyscal" is "Jessica," and Walter(Wakka) is a good egg.